douglasjsellers/herbgobbler/README.md

           $ gem install herbgobbler

-If you're on an ald version of Rubygems (before 1.3.6)
+If you're on an old version of Rubygems (before 1.3.6)

           $ gem update --system